dtsiken/quizApp/README.md

 # quizApp
-Final Project for Third Year First Semester (College)
+Created using HTML, CSS, Javascript for the Third Year First Semester Final Project in College